eembc/securemark-tls/examples/selfhosted/README.md

 execution.
 Keys, plaintext, and ciphertext are all generated randomly with `ee_srand()` which is seeded with zero for each primitive invocation.

+The `th_timestamp` function is implemented with the POSIX `clock_gettime` function, which reports elapsed time down to nanoseconds (if supported).
+If your compiler does not support this function, edit the `th_timestamp` function to generate a counter that increases at least once per microsecond.

-## Self-timinig
+## Self-timing

-The benchmark determines the correct number of iterations automatically by porportionally increasing the count until a minimum number of seconds (or minimum number of iterations) elapse.
+The benchmark determines the correct number of iterations automatically by proportionally increasing the count until a minimum number of seconds (or minimum number of iterations) elapse.
 See `MIN_RUNTIME_SEC` and `MIN_ITER` in `main.c`.